Baylor–TCU football rivalry

-The Baylor–TCU football rivalry, known as The Bluebonnet Battle and informally The Revivalry, is an American college football rivalry between the Baylor Bears and TCU Horned Frogs.
+The Baylor–TCU football rivalry, known as The Bluebonnet Battle and The Revivalry, is an American college football rivalry between the Baylor Bears and TCU Horned Frogs.
 The first game of this long-standing series was played in 1899, making the rivalry one of the oldest and most played in FBS college football.
-TCU joined the Big 12 and resumed the annual game with Baylor, which birthed the nickname of "The Rivivalry" for a short time.
+TCU joined the Big 12 and resumed the annual game with Baylor, which birthed the nickname of "The Revivalry" for a short time.
 After 121 meetings, the series is the most-played college rivalry in the State of Texas.

 History

 Baylor was chartered in 1845 by the Republic of Texas and founded as a Baptist institution the same year in Independence, Texas.
 Baylor permanently moved to Waco forty years later in 1885.
 TCU was founded in 1873 as AddRan Male and Female College by brothers Addison and Randolph Clark, in Thorp Spring, Texas, and was later renamed AddRan Christian University, relocating to Waco in 1895.
 AddRan was renamed Texas Christian University in 1902 and relocated again, to Fort Worth, in 1910 after a fire destroyed the school's main administration building.
 First contested in 1899, and having been played 119 times, the rivalry is one of the oldest and most-played series in college football history.
 The two schools are presently separated by only 90 miles.

 When both schools were located in Waco, the Bears and Horned Frogs frequently faced off multiple times per season.
 In the early years of the rivalry, TCU and Baylor did not play as conference foes.
 Like most schools of that era, Baylor was independent until becoming a founding member of the Southwest Conference (SWC) in 1915.
 TCU subsequently joined the SWC in 1923, after competing as an independent (1896–1913 and 1921–22).

 Baylor and TCU would play 69 times as SWC foes, until the SWC disbanded in 1995.
 Throughout the 70s, 80s, and 90s, the Bears would hold an 18-9 advantage against the Horn Frogs.
 After a 10-year hiatus, the universities renewed the rivalry in a non-conference series in 2006–2007 and 2010–2011.
 During this series, TCU competed in the Mountain West Conference.
 TCU joined Baylor in the Big 12 Conference in 2012, and the rivalry game is now played annually as part of the teams' regular season conference schedules.

 In 2014, No. 5 Baylor staged a dramatic comeback to win 61-58 over then No. 9 TCU, scoring 24 unanswered points in the final 10 minutes to overcome a 21-point deficit.
 The win was secured with a game-winning field goal by Chris Callahan as time expired.

 In 2022, Undefeated No. 4 TCU visited Baylor for the 120th edition of the rivalry.
 In the game TCU's Griffin Kell kicked a game-winning Field goal as time expired, giving TCU a dramatic 29-28 victory over the Bears.